-As part of obtaining reasonable assurance about whether Osage County Rural Water District No. 15's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct, and material, effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether Rural Water Management District No. 15, Osage County, Oklahoma's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct, and material, effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance, or other matters, that are required to be reported under Government Auditing Standards and which are described in the accompanying schedule of findings and questioned costs as items 2023-1.
+The results of our tests disclosed no instances of noncompliance, or other matters, that are required to be reported under Government Auditing Standards.